StanfordGeospatialCenter/CRBS_Digital_Maps_Workshop/ReadMe.md

 ###Now use Google to search for the bar name (It helps to include the neighborhood, too)

-* Enter the name of the bar into your
+* Find the Address of the bar and Cut & Paste it into the form
+* Find a short description of the bar (The Google results panel on the right often has a succinct description) and paste it into the form
+* Find a link to the website or Facebook page for the bar and paste it into the form

 ###You will need to find an image to use in the popup for your bar.